awhelanUCD/Uncoupled-damage-application/README.md

 - The negative stress tensor
 - The maximun principal stress

-The application currently provides the Bai and Wierzbicki (Doi - 10.1016/j.ijplas.2007.09.004) and an uncoupled version of the Lemaitre damage model with crack-closure effects (Teixeira.
+The application currently provides the Bai and Wierzbicki model (Doi - 10.1016/j.ijplas.2007.09.004) and an uncoupled version of the Lemaitre damage model with crack-closure effects (Teixeira.
 Ductile Damage Prediction in Sheet Metal Forming and Experimental Validation.
 PhD thesis).
 By default, the application is set to compile with the uncoupled Lemaitre damage model.

 ## Usage